qundao/mirror-beautifulsoup4/doc/source/index.rst

 how to use it, how to make it do what you want, and what to do when it violates your expectations.

+This document covers Beautiful Soup version 4.8.1.
 The examples in this documentation should work the same way in Python 2.7 and Python 3.2.

 You might be looking for the documentation for `Beautiful Soup 3
 <http://www.crummy.com/software/BeautifulSoup/bs3/documentation.html>`_.
-If so, you should know that Beautiful Soup 3 is no longer being developed, and that Beautiful Soup 4 is recommended for all new projects.
+If so, you should know that Beautiful Soup 3 is no longer being developed and that support for it will be dropped on or after December 31, 2020.
 If you want to learn about the differences between Beautiful Soup 3 and Beautiful Soup 4, see `Porting code to BS4`_.

 This documentation has been translated into other languages by